My Gluten-Free Food and Lifestyle Blog. The beginning…

 Sorting everything out has always been a little chaotic and disorganized for me and generally for my family too, but in the end, that’s what has made our life an interesting and rewarding journey.

 As a result, I began my gluten-free journey in 2007 when my doctors first suspected a gluten problem.
 But, like I already said, it wasn’t until 2011 that I finally received a celiac diagnosis.
-After my initial shock of an actual diagnosis of celiac disease, going gluten-free became a simple, compelling concept:
+After the initial shock of an actual diagnosis of celiac disease, going gluten-free became a simple, compelling concept:

 - Enjoying well-prepared foods and meals made with fresh and wholesome ingredients, free of wheat, barley, and rye.